mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Build Model](@id BuildModelManual)
-The [`powerSystem`](@ref powerSystem) function generates the `PowerSystem` composite type and requires a string-formatted path to either Matpower case or HDF5 files as input.
+The [`powerSystem`](@ref powerSystem) function generates the `PowerSystem` composite type and requires a string-formatted path to either Matpower cases or HDF5 files as input.
 Alternatively, the `PowerSystem` can be created without any initial data by initializing it as empty, allowing the user to construct the power system from scratch.

 ---